 8. APPROPRIATE LOOK & FEEL

 Each business has a look and feel that is industry-appropriate.
 Yes, while you may want to cut across stereotypes of appearing like a stodgy accounting firm, you don’t want to go overboard and appear frivolous.
 Even if you are the most fun accounting firm to work for, your website still needs to project a sense of competency and credibility that people look for in an accounting firm.
 Conversely, if you are a party planner, you want to emphasize style and fun and not appear too serious, stodgy and bland.
 Ways to convey the appropriate look and feel involve using the right color palettes to convey the right impression.
 Rely heavily on your website designer to help you with this.
 Complimenting your logo’s colors is a great place to start.
 And keep in mind you can counter and balance a more corporate color palette of blues, greys, whites with some fun images of staff, office parties and outside events to achieve the proper balance.
-A bright, primary-colored website will be more appropriate to a daycare center than a nursing home just as more corporate colors such as blues, golds, greys are probably better suited to banks and investment advisors.
+A bright, primary-colored website will be more appropriate for a daycare center than a nursing home just as more corporate colors such as blues, golds, greys are probably better suited to banks and investment advisors.
 You can get some great color theme idea at the Adobe Color site HERE.

 9. USE BASIC SEO

-Despite the massive changes in the world of SEO over the last two years one thing that is not going away soon despite the constant proclamations to the contrary is keywords.
+Despite the massive changes in the world of SEO over the last several years one thing that is not going away soon despite the constant proclamations to the contrary is keywords.
 While SEO is a very deep and complicated topic, the fact remains that people still search using keyword phrases and in order for your site to even be considered in search results relevant to your business, you need to have your important keyword phrases represented consistently and visibly throughout your web pages.
 In addition to on-page SEO, you’ll need to have keywords added to your background code in places like your ALT tags and image file names.
 Your title tags are still an important signal to the search engines about what your site is about, unlike keyword tags which have become nearly meaningless.
 Other ways to boost your SEO rankings is to get inbound links from other sites by creating content worth linking to.
 Having video on your site (and home page) is also good since it keeps people on your site longer, which is a top ranking factor.